Building C# Using C#

 dotnet run --project MyProject.Build.csproj -- clean -c Debug dotnet run --project MyProject.Build.csproj -- build -c Debug dotnet run --project MyProject.Build.csproj -- clean dotnet run --project MyProject.Build.csproj -- build

-to run a C# program which in turn calls dotnet build
+Using dotnet run to run a C# program which in turn calls dotnet build to

 build some other C# program might be weird in the beginning, but we can use